 b.
-There are no “mountains” surrounding it
+There are no “mountains” near it.

 The following comes from Orsamus Turner’s Pioneer History of the Holland Land Purchase (1850):